kasir-barati/nestjs-materials/microservices/rabbitmq-direct-exchange/README.md

 ![First step is pushing verification request message into its respective queue](./assets/direct-exchange-first.png)

 ![Second step is pushing verification result message into its respective queue](./assets/direct-exchange-second.png)

-## Topic exchange scenario

-1. When a new driver is created I will log it in the audit-log service
-2. When verification state changes.